PARC - Plymouth Against Retail Crime

 - Arranging for police to undertake personal security training for shop staff as and when required.

-- PARC now employs a Loss Prevention Officer to help deter shop lifters.
+- PARC now employs Loss Prevention Officers to help deter shop lifters.
 Please contact us if you feel you could benefit from the service.